SageHourihan/SageHourihan/README.md

 I am a Software Engineer - working with EDI and developing B2B solutions.

-I love building CLI tools in Python as well as designing and develop landing pages with HTML/CSS & Vanilla JS.
-I am interested in pentesting and CTFs and actively learning in this field.
+I love building CLI tools in Python as well as designing and develop landing pages with HTML/CSS & Vanilla JS,

 ### Skills 👨🏼‍💻